 “The weight line should not be on the same level with your chin area as it will create more of the heavier feeling on your face—making it even rounder,” he explained.
 “Instead, the line should be either above the chin a bit or longer than the chin area.”

 At the same time, however, Quan reiterated his beliefs that jellyfish hair is a statement piece that is not created for everyone to like in the first place.
 “It’s either super cool or super ugly and nothing in between.
 It’s the style that you either super love or super hate.
 Therefore, regardless of whatever rules I mentioned above, if you think you have the confidence to wear it, that’s all that matters.”

-A quick scroll through the comments section of JellyHairTok is enough to sketch out the fence many are sitting on when it comes to the gender-neutral style.
+A quick scroll through the comments section of JellyHairTok is enough to sketch out the fence many are sitting on when it comes to the gender-neutral cut.
 “My curly hair could never” and “My social anxiety said no” are some of the most common claims on the platform.
-So like with all trends covered here at SCREENSHOT, I asked the expert himself for some advice on how to fearlessly nail the style in question.
+So like with all trends covered here at SCREENSHOT, I asked the experts themselves for some advice on how to fearlessly nail the style.

 “Jellyfish hair is loud and fun so you need to have the confidence and the willingness to be judged by other people,” Quan admitted.

 “The maintenance part is not too bad in my opinion.
 Obviously, the upper part will need to be trimmed when it gets to a certain length because the length is what determines the whole look of your face,” he continued.
 However, the designer also divulged a hack if you don’t want to head to the salon often: simply tuck the top layer behind your ears!
 “It still looks super cool!”
 Quan summed up.